-Canvassing members of the University Council or an employee of the University either directly or indirectly in an attempt to gain preferential treatment in connection with an appointment will disqualify you.
+Canvassing members of the University Council or an employee of the University or its subsidiary, either directly or indirectly in an attempt to gain preferential treatment in connection with an appointment will disqualify you.
 This provision does not prevent a member of staff from providing a reference of your ability, experience or character for submission with an application for appointment.

-You will appreciate that the University must be particularly careful to enquire into the character and background of any person who may teach, supervise or have access to persons under the age of 18.
+You will appreciate that the University and its subsidiary company, must be particularly careful to enquire into the character and background of any person who may teach, supervise or have access to persons under the age of 18.
 You are, therefore, required to let us know if you have been convicted of a criminal offence or received a caution that is not considered as ‘spent’ under the Rehabilitation of Offenders Act 1974.
 However, certain positions are exempt from the 1974 Act, and therefore you may be required to reveal any criminal convictions you may have, including any which would otherwise be considered ‘spent’ under the Act.

 By submitting your application you are confirming you understand and accept that, in accordance with the Data Protection Legislation, the information provided in the form will be used in the recruitment and selection process, and will form the basis of your personnel record if you successfully secure the position.
 It will also be held on a database and used for Equal Opportunities monitoring purposes.

 The University and its subsidiary company will use the information provided by you only for administrative purposes, including analysis for management information, statutory returns, examples include but are not limited to the Higher Education Statistical Agency (HESA) return and Freedom of Information Requests, and benchmarking.
 All information used in this way will be in an anonymised format.